-Amplifier gain is controlled by a dc voltage input on the VOLUME terminal.
-There are 31 discrete steps covering the range of 20 dB (maximum volume setting) to -40 dB (minimum volume setting) in 2-dB steps.
-When the VOLUME terminal exceeds 3.54 V, the device is muted.
 An internal input MUX allows two sets of stereo inputs to the amplifier.
-In notebook applications, where internal speakers are driven as bridge-tied load (BTL) and the line outputs (often headphone drive) are required to be single-ended (SE), the TPA0142 automatically switches into SE mode when the SE/BTL input is activated, and this effectively reduces the gain by 6 dB.

-The TPA0142 consumes only 20 mA of supply current during normal operation.
-A shutdown mode reduces the supply current to 150 μ A.
+In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0152 automatically switches into SE mode when the SE/BTL input is activated.
+This effectively reduces the gain by 6 dB.
+The TPA0152 consumes only 10 mA of supply current during normal operation.
+A shutdown mode is included that reduces the supply current to 150 μ A.

 The PowerPAD package (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
-Thermal impedances of approximately 35°C/W are truly realized in multilayer PCB applications.
-This allows the TPA0142 to operate at full power into $8-\Omega$ loads at ambient temperatures of 85° C.
+Thermal impedances of approximately 35° C/W are truly realized in multilayer PCB applications.
+This allows the TPA0152 to operate at full power into 8- Ω loads at ambient temperatures of 85°C.